dlbewley/dlbewley.github.io/_posts/2021-03-09-Understanding-OpenShift-Over-The-Air-Updates.md

  - operators
 ---

 OpenShift 4 extends the [operator pattern introduced by CoreOS][9], and enables automated management of the Kubernetes cluster and the underlying resources including machine instances and operating system configuration.
-Operator driven over-the-air updates enable automated updates much like you are accustomed to receiving for your smart phone.
+Operator driven over the air updates enable automated updates much like you are accustomed to receiving for your smart phone.
 What follows is a a technical exploration of the OpenShift over the air updates implementation.

 # Operators All the Way Down